guilhermelabigalini/interpreter/README.md

 Kepler Language - a interpreter implemented in Java
 ========================================

-# Features
+## Features
 --------
-Kepler Language provides most commands used in modern programming languages, this includes:
+Kepler Language provides most common commands used in modern programming languages, this includes:
 - Dynamic type system with Strings, Floats and Integers
 - Math Operators (+ - / * %) and the =<operator> version (+= , -=, *=, /* and %=)
 - Pre/Pos increment/decrement operators (++ --)